 An Act to regulate the establishment, carrying on, and management of trading concerns by the Government of the State, and to authorise the continuance or disposal of certain trading concerns, and to extend the functions of certain agencies, and for other relative purposes.

-[Long title amended by No. 45 of 1999 s.
+[Long title amended: No. 45 of 1999 s.
 4.]

 1. Short title and commencement